-The Advanced Level Course on Leadership in HPE focuses on increased understanding of leadership issues with emphasis on relating leadership theories, approaches and frameworks for problem-resolution to strategic planning for academic and/or organizational change.
+The Advanced Level Course on Leadership in HPE focuses on increased understanding of leadership issues with emphasis on relating leadership theories, approaches and frameworks for problem-resolution and to strategic planning for academic and/or organizational change.

 Introductory Short Course in Health Professions Education (ISC-HPE)

-This is a seven-week course from January to March 2017.
+This is a seven-week course from January 07-April 26, 2019.
+It will include:

 By the end of the course, participants will be able to:

-develop a vision and mission statement for an educational programme and/or leadership challenge at the organization level;
+- develop a vision and mission statement for an educational programme and/or leadership challenge at the organization level

-develop a strategic plan for the stated mission;
+- develop a strategic plan for the stated mission

-apply theories of leadership in developing a solution and plan of action;
+apply theories of leadership in developing a solution and plan of action

-critically analyze the leadership challenge through different organizational frameworks;
+critically analyze the leadership challenge through different organizational frameworks

-develop an implementation plan using the different leadership approaches and organizational frames.
+develop an implementation plan using the different leadership approaches and organizational frames

 The assessment in this course is divided into the following two components which have to be passed separately.

-Local participants: Rs 37,000 per person
+Local participants: Rs 53, 600 per person